Van Hoang is a painter based in Seattle, WA. Born in Vietnam, his family immigrated in 1990 searching for the American Dream.

 I never had to take a legitimate job.

-His passion for Art started at a very young age where he could always be found drawing.
+His passion for art started at a very young age where he could always be found drawing.
 This passion only grew as he got older but his parents were fearful that it wouldn’t take him very far.
-In compromise, he began his studies in Industrial Design but ultimately realizing that painting is where his passion lies.
+In compromise, he began his studies in Industrial Design but ultimately realized that painting is where his passion lies.

-As his work became more personal and his voice began to develop, hoang began focusing on the figurative and portraiture combining elements of the natural world with powerful figures, often women-often shockingly stark combined with a lush color palette.
+As his work became more personal and his voice began to develop, Hoang began focusing on the figurative and portraiture combining elements of the natural world with powerful figures, often women combined with a lush color palettes.

 This work attracted the attention of personal collectors including Terry Allen, Ron and Anna Rosella, and Larry and Susan Winn as well as several galleries.